-15. The recommended target groups have been determined based on a range of scientific considerations taking into account local disease burden and international experience.
-Use of influenza vaccination for individual protection is recommended for these target groups.
-This year, we have expanded the recommendation to the group of children aged 2 to 5 years.
-While this group does not show increase in mortality, hospital data showed a higher hospitalisation rate among this age group compared with the general population.

-- 16. Recommendations on the target groups for influenza vaccination are summarised below: - (a) Elderly Persons Living in Residential Care Homes: Influenza vaccination is recommended for elderly persons living in residential care homes for reducing the risk of complications from influenza including hospitalisation and pneumonia in influenza outbreaks. - (b) Long-stay Residents of Institutions for the Disabled: Influenza vaccination is recommended for long-stay residents of institutions for the mentally and physically disabled for reducing influenza related hospitalisation during influenza outbreaks.
-The disability of the residents hinders them from undertaking adequate hygiene measures in an institutional environment which favours the transmission of influenza. - (c) Elderly Persons Aged 65 Years or Above: Influenza vaccination is recommended for elderly persons aged 65 years or above because of their high risk of complications and excess hospital admissions and death from influenza. - (d) Persons with Chronic Illness: Influenza vaccination is recommended persons aged >6 having months cardiovascular (except hypertension without complication), pulmonary, metabolic or renal disease, who are immunocompromised, children and adolescents (aged 6 months to 18 years) on long-term aspirin therapy, and those with chronic neurological condition that can compromise respiratory function or the handling of respiratory secretions or that can increase the risk for aspiration or those who lack the ability to care for themselves for their increased risk of complications and death associated with influenza infection. - (e) Health Care Workers: Influenza vaccination is recommended for healthcare workers to reduce morbidity and hence reduce absenteeism among health care workers related to respiratory infections.
-It is also to reduce the risk of transmitting influenza to patients who are at high risk of complications and mortality from influenza. - (f) Poultry Workers: Influenza vaccination is recommended for poultry workers and persons involved in slaughtering of animals potentially infected with highly pathogenic avian influenza virus for minimizing the risk of re-assortment and eventual emergence of a novel influenza virus with pandemic potential through preventing concomitant infections by the human influenza and avian influenza viruses in humans.
+- 16. The recommended target groups have been determined based on a range of scientific considerations taking into account local disease burden and international experience.
+Use of seasonal influenza vaccination for individual protection is recommended for these target groups.
+There is no change in target group recommendation for seasonal influenza vaccination in 2009/10 season when compared to 2008/09 season. - 17.
+Recommendations on the target groups for seasonal influenza vaccination are summarised below: - a.
+Elderly Persons Living in Residential Care Homes: Seasonal influenza vaccination is recommended for elderly persons living in residential care homes for reducing the risk of complications from influenza including hospitalisation and pneumonia in influenza outbreaks. - b.
+Long-stay Residents of Institutions for the Disabled: Seasonal influenza vaccination is recommended for long-stay residents of institutions for the mentally and physically disabled for reducing influenza related hospitalisation during influenza outbreaks.
+The disability of the residents hinders them from undertaking adequate hygiene measures in an institutional environment which favours the transmission of influenza. - c.
+Elderly Persons Aged 65 Years or Above: Seasonal influenza vaccination is recommended for elderly persons aged 65 years or above because of their high risk of complications and excess hospital admissions and death from influenza. - d.
+Persons with Chronic Illness: Seasonal influenza vaccination is recommended for persons aged >6 months having chronic cardiovascular (except hypertension without complication), pulmonary, metabolic or renal disease, who are immunocompromised, children and adolescents (aged 6 months to 18 years) on long-term aspirin therapy, and those with chronic neurological condition that can compromise respiratory function or the handling of respiratory secretions or that can increase the risk for aspiration or those who lack the ability to care for themselves for their increased risk of complications and death associated with influenza infection.

-- (g) Children Aged 6 to 23 Months: Influenza vaccination is recommended for children aged 6 to 23 months for reducing excess hospitalisations and deaths associated with influenza. - (h) Pregnant Women: Influenza vaccination is recommended for all pregnant women for reduction of cardiopulmonary complications and the associated hospitalisations.
-The vaccine is considered safe by the WHO for use at any gestational age of pregnancy and there is no evidence indicating that inactivated influenza vaccine is teratogenic even when given during the first trimester. - (i) Children Aged 2 to 5 years: Influenza vaccination is recommended for children aged 2 to 5 years for reduction of hospitalisation. - (j) Others: Members of the other groups who wish to obtain influenza vaccine for their personal protection can consult their general practitioners.
+- e.
+Health Care Workers: Seasonal influenza vaccination is recommended for healthcare workers to reduce morbidity and hence reduce absenteeism among health care workers related to respiratory infections.
+It is also to reduce the risk of transmitting influenza to patients who are at high risk of complications and mortality from influenza. - f.
+Poultry Workers: Seasonal influenza vaccination is recommended for poultry workers and persons involved in slaughtering of animals potentially infected with highly pathogenic avian influenza virus for minimizing the risk of re-assortment and eventual emergence of a novel influenza virus with pandemic potential through preventing concomitant infections by the human influenza and avian influenza viruses in humans. - g.
+Children Aged 6 to 23 Months: Seasonal influenza vaccination is recommended for children aged 6 to 23 months for reducing excess hospitalisations and deaths associated with influenza. - h.
+Pregnant Women: Seasonal influenza vaccination is recommended for all pregnant women for reduction of cardiopulmonary complications and the associated hospitalisations.
+The vaccine is considered safe by the WHO for use at any gestational age of pregnancy and there is no evidence indicating that inactivated influenza vaccine is teratogenic even when given during the first trimester. - i.
+Children Aged 2 to 5 years: Seasonal influenza vaccination is recommended for children aged 2 to 5 years for reduction of hospitalisation. - j.
+Others: Members of the other groups who wish to obtain seasonal influenza vaccine for their personal protection can consult their general practitioners

-Centre for Health Protection June 2008
+Centre for Health Protection July 2009